Biosecurity

 The black spot on Australia’s chilli industry

-The discovery of four new pathogens that lead to a damaging disease in chillies is likely to put Australia's biosecurity measures under the spotlight.
+The discovery of four new pathogens that lead to disease in chillies could put Australia's biosecurity measures in question, say University of Melbourne experts

 Biosecurity and the beekeeper

-Bees are delicate, central to the crop economy and a sentinel species in the monitoring of biosecurity.
-They're also fascinating creatures who get a bad rap.
+Bees are delicate, central to the crop economy and a sentinel species in the monitoring of biosecurity, says a University of Melbourne expert.